San Francisco Bicycle Plan: Transit and bridge access

 While the 2005 San Francisco Bicycle Plan was under injunction, the commuter rail service Caltrain, which runs daily between San Francisco and San Jose, issued a Bicycle Access and Parking Plan on October 2, 2008.
 This plan aims to increase cycling to Caltrain stations, already at 8% of riders, by expanding bicycle access to trains and with additional bicycle parking at stations.
 Caltrain first allowed bicycles on board in 1992 and has since made incremental improvements, most recently increasing bicycle capacity in 2009, from 32 to 40 bicycles on the older "gallery" train cars and from 16 to 24 bicycles on the newer Bombardier train cars.

 BART permanently permitted bicycles on all trains at all hours as of October, 2013 with certain restrictions related to the front cars of the train and crowding.
 None of the other agencies that serve San Francisco with public transit (Muni, AC Transit, SamTrans) have improved bicycle access since the bicycle plan was adopted.
 Bicycle access is normally not a problem on AC Transit or SamTrans, as all of their buses are equipped with front-mounted bicycle racks.

-Bicycles have been allowed on the Golden Gate Bridge since the mid-1970s, but have never had access to the Bay Bridge connecting San Francisco with Oakland.
+Bicycles have been allowed on the Golden Gate Bridge since the mid-1970s, but until recently have never had access to the Bay Bridge.
 Cyclists now have access to the new eastern span of the Bay Bridge (between Yerba Buena Island and Oakland) since completion in 2013.
-While a western span addition (between San Francisco and Yerba Buena Island) is being considered, construction will not begin until 2019 at the earliest.
+A western span addition (between San Francisco and Yerba Buena Island) is being considered, and though funding hasn't been secured, the MTA has predicted it will be completed by 2030.